-5.5.3 Relations with local communities
+7.4.3 Relations with local communities

 One of our top priorities is the safety of the neighbouring communities that surround our operations.
-We have implemented preventive measures to protect human health and the environment from overhead power lines and other energy infrastructure.
+We have implemented preventive measures to protect human health and the environment from overhead power lines and other energy infrastructure objects.
 We continue to improve safety by fencing our electrical installations.
 In addition, we have developed community health and safety management plans and awareness-raising campaigns on electrical hazards that should dramatically decrease the risk of incidents within local communities.

-Our Georgian companies have transparent and customer-focused procedures for communicating and resolving inquiries from our customers or local communities.
+EP Georgia has transparent and customer-focused procedures for communicating and resolving inquiries from our customers or local communities.
 The positive social impact of our generation facilities is related to the improvement of the local employment rate.
 To further support local communities, we contribute funding to certain charitable organisations, such as Katarzisi.
+Between 2021 and 2021, EP Georgia donated over 1.3 thousand EUR.

-5.5.4 Reliable and affordable access to basic services
+7.4.4 Reliable and affordable access to basic services

-ENERGO-PRO Georgia JSC distribution network covers all Georgian regions except Tbilisi and two regions not controlled by the Georgian government.
-ENERGO-PRO Georgia Supply JSC provides electricity to regulated customers within the territory of the ENERGO-PRO Georgia's JSC network and is also nominated as a "Supplier of last resort" Such a division of the supply sectors creates certain guarantees for the protection of the population.
+Our distribution network covers all Georgian regions except Tbilisi and two regions not controlled by the Georgian government.
+EP Georgia Supply provides electricity to regulated customers within the territory of the EP Georgia network and is also nominated as a "supplier of last resort" .
+Such a division of the supply sectors creates certain guarantees for the protection of the population.
 Mechanisms for protection of vulnerable consumers are defined in the legislation, however, this does not apply to the establishment of a special tariff scheme.
-EP Georgia Supply JSC provides benefits such as postponing the deadlines for payment of consumed electricity and the right to redistribute the debt for a certain period.
-In addition to the 15 HPPs that EP Georgia Generation JSC operates, Gardabani gas turbine power plant provides a guaranteed reserve of generation capacity to ensure the stability, security, and reliability of Georgia's unified electricity system.
+EP provides benefits such as postponing the deadlines for payment of consumed electricity and the right to redistribute the debt for a certain period.
+In addition to the 15 HPPs that we operate, our Gardabani gas turbine power plant provides a guaranteed reserve of generation capacity to ensure the stability, security, and reliability of Georgia's unified electricity system.